Table of Contents

 1).
 Prominent examples of effective responses:

-Company X has achieved success in developing a regioselective hydroformylation process.
+Company X: Company X has achieved success in developing a regioselective hydroformylation process.
 This process utilizes rhodium-zeolite catalysts to manufacture a crucial intermediate for a new pharmaceutical molecule.
 This technology’s successful development demonstrates its potential for commercial applications.

 Research Group Y: Using rhodium-zeolite catalysts, Research Group Y did complex spectroscopic and computational studies to figure out how regioselective hydroformylation works.
 Their research significantly contributed to the fundamental knowledge of the reaction and the concepts behind catalyst design.